Signature Programs & Partnerships

 Prior to graduating, all students take part in Senior Transition Day, a day designed to assist and support seniors as they make the transition from high school to college and career.
 The day includes several different presenters and presentations ranging from healthy relationships to how to prepare for a job interview.
 The program concludes with a visit with alumnae from the previous year’s graduating class.
 Seniors meet in small groups with the alumnae for a Q&A session related to how to be successful during the first year of college.

-The Women in Technology program is a collaborative effort between St. Mary Academy - Bay View and Tyco Fire Protection Products.
+The Women in Technology program is a collaborative effort between St. Mary Academy - Bay View and Johnson Controls (formerly Tyco Fire Protection Products).
 This unique program combines academic coursework with hands-on experience to introduce young women to careers in the fields of engineering, technology and business.
 Participating students are members of a select Bay View cohort during their sophomore year.
-Together they are introduced to engineering, technology and business practices with a globally-recognized, multi-national corporation.
-Two times per month, from September through April, the students commute to the Cranston facility to work as members of a small team assigned to investigate and solve a Tyco-defined business/engineering problem under the direction of Tyco engineers and management.
+Together they are introduced to engineering, technology and business practices with a globally-recognized, multinational corporation.
+Two times per month, from September through April, the students commute to the Lincoln facility to work as members of a small team assigned to investigate and solve a defined business/engineering problem under the direction of Johnson Controls' engineers and management.
 Together the students learn about teamwork, problem solving and technology from an industry leader in fire protection and safety.
-The year-long experience culminates with a formal, collaborative presentation of their team project to Tyco management, Bay View faculty and parents.
+The year-long experience culminates with a formal, collaborative presentation of their team project to Johnson Controls management, Bay View faculty, and parents.

 In 2016, Bay View Academy students earned the most Scholastic Art Awards in the State, including a “Best in Show” national honor.
 Graduates were accepted to top art colleges in the nation and abroad, such as RISD, Pratt, and Central Saint Martins University of the Arts - London.
 Bay View’s dedicated art wing holds spacious, light-filled classrooms, private studios for students, a ceramics room and a gallery.
 Permanent installations of student artwork create a lasting impact around campus.